Aamish-Bin-Naeem/Joke-Chrome-Extension/README.md

-# Joke-Chrome-Extension
+# Dad-Jokes-Dispenser-Chrome-Extension
-A chrome extension that fetches random jokes from icanhazdadjoke API &amp; makes you laugh on clicking the extension.
+Click on the extension to get a random Dad Joke every time.